- The Consumption tax rate in Japan is 10%, except for food stuffs which is 8%

 Domestic transactions subject to consumption tax include the transfer or rental of assets or the provision of services as a business in Japan by an enterprise.
 Import transactions such as cargo retrieved from a bonded zone are also liable.

 Notable exemptions include export transactions and export-like transactions such as international communications and international transport.
-Capital transactions, financial transactions, and some transactions in the fields of medical care, welfare and education are non-taxable.
+Capital transactions, financial transactions, and some transactions in the fields of medical care, welfare and education are also non-taxable.

-Under the Japanese Consumption Tax Law (JCT), small enterprises with taxable sales of ¥10 million or less in the base period (e.g. the period two terms prior to the current tax year) do not need to file a JCT return.
+Under the Japanese Consumption Tax Law (JCT), small enterprises with taxable sales of ¥10 million or less in the base period (e.g. the period two terms prior to the current tax year) do not need to file a CT return.
 This is only an exemption from filing, and as such, tax-exempt companies are still required to pay JCT to the vendor or service supplier when purchases are made.

 Similarly, the JCT Law does not prohibit tax-exempt enterprises from charging CT to its customers.
 Tax-exempt enterprises are, in effect, allowed to keep the collected taxes minus the CT on purchases.
 For some businesses this may result in significant windfalls, although these are subject to corporate income tax.